jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 Any time the CPU initiates a data transfer cycle by asserting _TS (transfer start), it expects the cycle to be acknowledged by assertion of _TA (transfer acknowledge).
 A fatal condition (crash) occurs when the CPU begins a cycle and does not receive acknowledgment from the target device.
 This would not normally happen, but can result from malfunctioning or poorly designed hardware.
 To prevent this situation, the board controller will assert _TACK  after 1400ns has passed from assertion of _TS.
 This allows the CPU to continue processing.

-# 3.0 CPU Local Bus Port
+# 3.0 local bus Port

 The AmigaPCI utilizes the Local Bus Port to attach CPU devices to the AmigaPCI main board.
 The AmigaPCI has no CPU on the main board.
 Instead, the CPU is contained on the Local Bus Card attached to this bus.
-This approach enables easier CPU upgrades and allows for inclusion of fast RAM and AUTOCONFIG devices on the CPU Local Bus card.
+This approach enables easier CPU upgrades and allows for inclusion of fast RAM and AUTOCONFIG devices on the local bus card.
 Because the AmigaPCI main board has no Fast RAM, fast Ram must be included on the Local Bus Card.
 RAM can then be optimized for the clock speed and capabilities of the CPU device implemented.
 This enables an upgrade path for increased performance while minimizing resources needed on the AmigaPCI main board.
 A reference design can be found with the [AmigaPCI project](https://github.com/jasonsbeer/AmigaPCI/tree/main).

 ## 3.1 Devices

 The primary purpose of the Local Bus Port is to provide a means to connect a MC68040, MC68060, or other compatable processor to the local bus of the AmigaPCI.
-There is no CPU on the AmigaPCI main board, so it will not function without a CPU Local Bus card attached.
+There is no CPU on the AmigaPCI main board, so it will not function without a local bus card attached.
 The Local Bus Port also supports other types of devices.

 ### 3.1.1 Fast Memory